Chocolate Whipped Cream

-You don’t even have to melt chocolate.
+This chocolate whipped cream recipe is so easy and delicious because you don’t have to melt chocolate.
 Add some high quality cocoa powder and voila – another way to add chocolate to your dessert.

-It’s not too sweet either, which is the perfect companion for sinfully rich desserts where you need something light to cut through all of the decadence.
+Cocoa whipped cream isn’t too sweet either, which is the perfect companion for sinfully rich desserts such as my Chocolate Peanut Butter Mug Cake where you need something light to cut through all of the decadence.

-Since whipped cream isn’t something that lasts more than 1-2 days, you end up throwing away the leftovers.
-And I hate throwing away leftovers.
+Since homemade whipped cream isn’t something that lasts more than 1-2 days, I scaled down the recipe and made small batch whipped cream.
+No more throwing away leftovers.

-You don’t even need to buy chocolate whipped cream from a can!
-With only 4 ingredients and 5 minutes of whipping time, you’ll never buy canned again.
+With only 4 ingredients and 5 minutes of whipping time, you’ll never buy whipped chocolate cream again.

-When buying cream, make sure the carton says heavy whipping cream instead of whipping cream.
+When buying cream, make sure the carton says heavy whipping cream instead of whipping cream without the word heavy.

 Although both produce airy whipped cream, heavy whipping cream has 36% milk fat, which whips better and holds its shape more.